mwangikelvin201/dsc-phase-1-project-v3/README.md

 Exploratory data analysis(EDA)

-Comparative analysis
+Comparative analysis and Visualization

 insights and recommendations

-Reporting and Visualization
+and Visualization

 ### Business understanding